AikidoSec/safe-chain/README.md

 ### Malware Blocking

-The Aikido Safe Chain runs a lightweight proxy server that intercepts package downloads from the npm registry and PyPI.
+The Aikido Safe Chain works by running a lightweight proxy server that intercepts package downloads from the npm registry and PyPI.
 When you run npm, npx, yarn, pnpm, pnpx, bun, bunx, `pip`, or `pip3` commands, all package downloads are routed through this local proxy, which verifies packages in real-time against **[Aikido Intel - Open Sources Threat Intelligence](https://intel.aikido.dev/?tab=malware)**.
 If malware is detected in any package (including deep dependencies), the proxy blocks the download before the malicious code reaches your machine.

 ### Minimum package age (npm only)